Onondaga County Public Library

 While cataloging unique items has always been important, she pointed out that even as expectations of library users to find everything on the Web have grown, staff has shrunk.
 How do they cope?
 By relying on the "collective collection" of WorldCat® and shifting many routine cataloging workflows to clerical staff.

-The high hit rate for copy cataloging records in WorldCat is a key part of the value Deb ascribes to her OCLC Cataloging Subscription.
+The high hit rate for copy cataloging records in WorldCat is a key part of the value Deb ascribes to her OCLC Cataloging and Metadata Subscription.
 "We can have clerical staff search WorldCat and request records to be imported into our catalog and then perform quality checking when needed," she said.
 "The service is flexible, and that lets us work in ways that make sense for us."

 But it's working on the "neat stuff" that really excites her.
 "The documents related to the Onondaga Lake reclamation project," she explained, "are incredibly important.
 Not just for the sake of local government transparency, but because they will be important to other, similar projects all over the world."